What’s really in the 2 Vitamin K brands that are given to newborns in U.S. hospitals today?

-Most moms think the “Vitamin K” shot is just a vitamin, but it’s a synthetic form of vitamin K1 known as phytonadione that may cause adverse outcomes including hemolytic anemia and neonatal brain or liver damage.
+Most moms think the “Vitamin K” shot is just a vitamin, but it’s a synthetic form of vitamin K1 known as Phytonadione that may cause adverse outcomes including hemolytic anemia and neonatal brain or liver damage.

-And in today’s super short post you will learn the 3 other dangerous ingredients they carelessly shoot into minutes-old babies.
+And in today’s short post you will learn the 3 other dangerous ingredients they carelessly shoot into minutes-old babies.

 Vitamin K shots are not just Vitamin K pic.twitter.com/RsDBsUi6Ot